PedroW21/pedrow21/README.md

 - 🔭 Actually learning some nice techs and concepts
 - 🌱 Studying React Native, Vue, Typescript, PHP, Laravel and PHPUnit
+- 💼 FullStack Developer and geek by DNA

  <div>
   <a href="https://github.com/PedroW21">